notSam25/LadueQuotes/README.md

 >
 >  "No cap, I wanna fuck sam in the ass" - AmIr YuKlashev
 >
->  "I'm gonna throw my balls at it" - Same ViseMun
+>  "I'm gonna throw my balls at it" - Sam ViseMun
 >
 >  "I'll glady have sex with him right now!" - Amir YuKlashec
 >